naim-mr/function/README.md

 ## Benchmark:
 To reproduce the benchmarks of the analysis you have to call :
 	`./script/runstest.sh .`
-It generates then a table in a html file and in csv.
+It generates then a table in a html file and in csv in result/ folder.
 See  script/README.md, for more details.